marguerite/linux-bing-wallpaper/README.md

 ## Known problems

-On KDE Plasma 5, you have to unlock your desktop to receive wallpaper updates, there's no other way.
+A: On KDE Plasma 5, you have to unlock your desktop to receive wallpaper updates, there's no other way.

+B: There is a racing problem when running bing-wallpaper with systemd. systemd can't guarantee to start us after the desktop.
+So we may not detect the correct desktop thus can't set it to "WM" blindly.

+The solution is:

+If the desktop information was resolved to null at system start, bing-wallpaper will retry next hour.
+If still null, then set the desktop to "WM".
+So for i3/openbox, it will not set your wallpaper immediately.

+There's no solution for cron for now.
+But you will hardly meet this case unless you boot your machine exactly at the time the cron service runs.